codeadamca/php-arrays/README.md

 ?>
 ```

-There are some rules when naming your variables:
+There are some rules when naming your arrays and keys:

 - Array names must follow the same rules as variable names.
-- Unlike variabels names, array keys can be or start with numbers.
+- Unlike variables names, array keys can start with numbers or be numeric.
-- Array keys can use any alpha-numeric characters.
+- Array keys can use any alpha-numeric characters and underscores.
 - Array keys are case sensitive.

 ## The End Goal